 Daniel S. Herzfeld

-Mr. Herzfeld is Counsel and a member of the firm’s Government Contracts & Disputes team.
+Mr. Herzfeld is a counsel in the law firm’s Government Contracts & Disputes practice and is located in the Northern Virginia office.
 He has over a decade of experience counseling and litigating government contracts matters.
 He concentrates on all aspects of government contract counseling and litigation, including bid protests at federal agencies, U.S. Government Accountability Office (GAO), the U.S. Court of Federal Claims (CFC), and U.S. Court of Appeals for the Federal Circuit (Federal Circuit); Contract Disputes Act claims and claims litigation involving contractor and government claims at the CFC, Federal Circuit, and the boards of contract appeals; counseling clients regarding GSA schedules and task and delivery order contracts, teaming agreements, and subcontracts, intellectual property issues, past performance issues, cost accounting issues, compliance and ethics, and grants and cooperative agreements.

 Dan served as a law clerk to the Honorable Diane Gilbert Sypolt, Judge, U.S. Court of Federal Claims, from August 1999 through August 2000.
 Dan currently serves as a co-chair of the American Bar Association’s Public Contract Law Section’s Bid Protest Committee for the 2012-2013 term.